Introduction of the National Care Service (Scotland) Bill

 This article was originally published on ALARM, July 2022.

 On 20 June 2022, the Scottish Government introduced the National Care Service (Scotland) Bill to the Scottish Parliament.
-The Health, Social Care and Sport Committee of the Scottish Parliament called on interested parties to submit responses to the published Bill on 8 July 2022, and the Committee will take those responses into account in their Stage One consideration.
+The Health, Social Care and Sport Committee of the Scottish Parliament called on interested parties to submit responses to the published Bill by 2 September 2022.
+That window of opportunity has now closed, and the Committee will take those responses received into account in their Stage One consideration.

 The Bill’s stated purpose is to improve quality and consistency of care services by centralising responsibility with Scottish ministers for promoting, monitoring and improving care, via a single National Care Service (NCS).
 The NCS is described by Scottish Government as “one of the most ambitious reforms of public services since the creation of the National Health Service”.